 In fact, you may find you actually want to scale them up to get more detail, for an intimate close up view with lots of texture.
 Most of these textures are crisp enough to survive magnification up to 200% without visible pixelation, especially if a good portion of your image is covered with artwork.
 Just make sure you scale them up before you paint so that you can paint your own parts in full resolution.
 With older completed work, scale the Art Surface before you paste your work into them and you can give the appearance of a close up view of your painting.

 If you find you ever find you’ve cropped it too tight you can always magically add some more to the sides of your canvas by using the crop tool and dragging out the edges and the paper will expand to fit your needs

-Try a Free Art Surface!
+Get a Free Paper Texture Art Surface!

 almost ready and I hope the first Art Surfaces will be available in the shop now next week but until then you can try one for free on me!

 This one is slightly older version but almost the same as the final Art Surfaces available in the shop now

 Update Feb 8 2018: The first paper textures are available here in the shop now! (grab them at the grand opening discount while you can)

 Many more textures to come

 Frequently Asked Questions

 Q: Does this work with Photoshop CS?